yunqilee/InnoShopping/README.md

 is implemented by [dummy API](https://dummyjson.com/docs)

 The owner of this repository is now working on the server side code.
+The data will be stored in MongoDB hosted by Azure.

 ## Start the project
 make sure you installed Node.js on your machine